Idaho Lottery

 The Idaho Lottery began play on July 19, 1989, and is run by the government of the state of Idaho.
 It is a member of the Multi-State Lottery Association (MUSL).
 Fifty percent of all net funds is given to public schools, while the remainder is pledged to the Permanent Building Fund, which is used as a financial resource for the state's colleges and universities.

-The Idaho Lottery offers the multi-state drawing games Mega Millions, Powerball, Hot Lotto, and Wild Card (all but Mega Millions are directly run by MUSL); and a daily game, Idaho Pick 3.
-Drawings for Pick 3 are nightly, including Sundays; Hot Lotto, Wild Card, and Powerball are Wednesdays and Saturdays, while Mega Millions is drawn Tuesday and Fridays.
+The Idaho Lottery offers the multi-state draw games Mega Millions, Powerball, Lucky for Life, and Lotto America along with state-operated daily games.
 The minimum age to play the Idaho Lottery is 18.

-The Lottery also offers approximately 50 instant Scratch GamesTM yearly.
+The Lottery also offers approximately 50 scratchcards yearly.
 Price points range from $1 to $30.
-PullTabs are offered in social settings, such as restaurants, bars, and bowling centers; its price points are 25 cents to one dollar.
+Pull-tabs are offered in social settings, such as restaurants, bars, and bowling centers; its price points are 25 cents to one dollar.

 History

 The Idaho Supreme Court handed down a decision in late 1953 that eliminated all forms of casino gaming in the state, most notably slot machines.

-Nearly three decades later In January 1983, a proposal for a state lottery was defeated quickly in committee in the legislature.
+Nearly three decades later In January 1983, a proposal for a state lottery was defeated quickly in committee in the Idaho Legislature.
 Almost four years later, the lottery initiative was approved by voters in November 1986, but was declared unconstitutional the following March by district judge Gerald Schroeder, a future chief justice of the state supreme court.
 His decision was upheld 4–1 by the Idaho Supreme Court, and resulted in an amendment to the state constitution.
 Voters approved that in November 1988, and a mere 200 days later, a lottery industry record at the time, the Idaho Lottery began on July 19, 1989, with the scratch ticket Match 3 game.

 Since its beginning, the Lottery has sold more than $1.8 billion in tickets and returned more than $437.3 million to Idaho public schools and buildings.

 Three bordering states began lottery play in the 1980s, prior to Idaho's launch: Washington (1982), Oregon (1985), and Montana (1987).
 Wyoming began play in its lottery in 2014, while Nevada and Utah remain without.
 To the north in Canada, British Columbia also has lottery games.

-In July 2024, after more than 17 years of service, Jeff Anderson retired as the longest-serving director of the lottery.